huggingface/diffusers/examples/community/README_community_scripts.md

 # Community Scripts

-**Community scripts** consist inference examples using diffusers pipelines that have been added by the community.
+**Community scripts** consist of inference examples using Diffusers pipelines that have been added by the community.
-Please have a look at the following tables to get an overview of all community examples.
-Click on the **Code Example** to get a copy-and-paste ready code example that you can try out.
+Please have a look at the following table to get an overview of all community examples.
+Click on the **Code Example** to get a copy-and-paste code example that you can try out.
 If a community script doesn't work as expected, please open an issue and ping the author on it.

 | Example                                                                                                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | Code Example                                                                              | Colab                                                                                                                                                                                                              |                                                        Author |